nvm-sh/nvm/README.md

 ### Important Notes

-If you're running a system without prepackaged binary available, which means you're going to install nodejs or io.js from its source code, you need to make sure your system has a C++ compiler.
+If you're running a system without prepackaged binary available, which means you're going to install node or io.js from its source code, you need to make sure your system has a C++ compiler.
 For OS X, Xcode will work, for Debian/Ubuntu based GNU/Linux, the `build-essential` and `libssl-dev` packages work.

-**Note:** `nvm` also support Windows in some cases.
+**Note:** `nvm` also supports Windows in some cases.
 It should work through WSL (Windows Subsystem for Linux) depending on the version of WSL.
 It should also work with [GitBash](https://gitforwindows.org/) (MSYS) or [Cygwin](https://cygwin.com).
 Otherwise, for Windows, a few alternatives exist, which are neither supported nor developed by us:

   - [nvm-windows](https://github.com/coreybutler/nvm-windows)
   - [nodist](https://github.com/marcelklehr/nodist)